-Interest credited expense decreased \$4.2 million, or 7.1%, and \$4.6 million, or 7.1%, in 2012 and 2011, respectively.
+Interest credited expense decreased \$2.4 million, or 4.3%, and \$4.2 million, or 7.1%, in 2013 and 2012, respectively.
 The variances in interest credited expense are largely offset by variances in investment income.
-The decrease in 2012 is the result of one treaty in which the most prevalent credited loan rate decreased from 4.8% to 3.5% partially offset by a slight increase in its asset base.
-The decrease in 2011 was driven primarily by the same treaty with a decrease in the credited loan rate to 4.8% in 2011 compared to 5.6% in 2010.
-Interest credited in this sub-segment relates to amounts credited on cash value products which also have a significant mortality component.
+The decreases in both 2013 and 2012 can be attributed to one treaty in which the most prevalent credited loan rate decreased, partially offset by a slight increase in its asset base.
+Interest credited in this segment relates to amounts credited on cash value products which also have a significant mortality component.
 Income before income taxes is affected by the spread between the investment income and the interest credited on the underlying products.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.9%, 14.0% and 14.5% in 2012, 2011 and 2010, respectively.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.8%, 13.9% and 14.0% in 2013, 2012 and 2011, respectively.
 Overall, while these ratios are expected to remain in a predictable range, they may fluctuate from period to period due to varying allowance levels within coinsurance-type arrangements.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies, may vary.
 Also, the mix of first year coinsurance business versus yearly renewable term business can cause the percentage to fluctuate from period to period.

-Other operating expenses increased \$6.1 million, or 7.1%, and \$6.2 million, or 7.8% in 2012 and 2011, respectively.
-Other operating expenses, as a percentage of net premiums, were 2.1% in each of 2012, 2011 and 2010.
-The expense ratio tends to fluctuate only slightly from period to period due to maturity and scale of this sub-segment.
+Other operating expenses increased \$1.5 million, or 1.7%, and \$6.1 million, or 7.1% in 2013 and 2012, respectively.
+Other operating expenses, as a percentage of net premiums, were 2.1% in each of 2013, 2012 and 2011.
+The expense ratio tends to fluctuate only slightly from period to period due to maturity and scale of this segment.

-Asset-Intensive Reinsurance
+Non-Traditional - Asset-Intensive Reinsurance

-The U.S. Asset-Intensive sub-segment primarily assumes investment risk within underlying annuities and corporate-owned life insurance policies.
-Most of these agreements are coinsurance, coinsurance with funds withheld or modco whereby the Company recognizes profits or losses primarily from the spread between the investment income earned and the interest credited on the underlying deposit liabilities, as well as fees associated with variable annuity account values.
+Asset-Intensive within the U.S. Non-Traditional segment primarily assumes investment risk within underlying annuities and corporate-owned life insurance policies.
+Most of these agreements are coinsurance, coinsurance with funds withheld or modeo whereby the Company recognizes profits or losses primarily from the spread between the investment income earned and the interest credited on the underlying deposit liabilities, as well as fees associated with variable annuity account values and guaranteed investment contracts.

-Impact of certain derivatives:
+Impact of certain derivatives

-Income for the asset-intensive business tends to be volatile due to changes in the fair value of certain derivatives, including embedded derivatives associated with reinsurance treaties structured on a mode or funds withheld basis, as well as embedded derivatives associated with the Company's reinsurance of EIAs and variable annuities with guaranteed minimum benefit riders.
+Income for the asset-intensive business tends to be volatile due to changes in the fair value of certain derivatives, including embedded derivatives associated with reinsurance treaties structured on a modeo or funds withheld basis, as well as embedded derivatives associated with the Company's reinsurance of EIAs and variable annuities with guaranteed minimum benefit riders.
 Fluctuations occur period to period primarily due to changing investment conditions including, but not limited to, interest rate movements (including risk-free rates and credit spreads), implied volatility and equity market performance, all of which are factors in the calculations of fair value.
 Therefore, management believes it is helpful to distinguish between the effects of changes in these derivatives, net of related hedging activity, and the primary factors that drive profitability of the underlying treaties, namely investment income, fee income (included in other revenues), and interest credited.
 These fluctuations are considered unrealized by management and do not affect current cash flows, crediting rates or spread performance on the underlying treaties.